 This simple step-by-step tutorial will answer all of your questions about painting a brick fireplace the right way, including which paints work best, what paint sheen you should use, and whether chalk paint is a good idea.

 The fireplace in our family room is a particularly unlovely brick.
 When we first moved in, it was unpainted red brick and I hated it.

-I’m not a huge fan of red brick to begin with, and our fireplace was especially bad because some of the mortar lines were incredibly sloppy.
+I’m not a huge fan of orangey-red brick to begin with, but our fireplace was especially bad because of some very sloppy mortar lines.

-So I felt no qualms about painting it white pretty soon after we moved in.
-The white was a huge improvement.
-Huge.
+I felt absolutely no qualms about painting the brick white soon after we moved in.

 But it was just so boring.